AY2223S1-CS2103T-W10-4/tp/docs/team/domoberzin.md

 title: Dominic Berzin's Project Portfolio Page
 ---

-### Project: ModtRekt
+### Project: modtrekt

-ModtRekt is a desktop app for managing modules and tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+modtrekt is a desktop app for managing modules and tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 Given below are my contributions to the project.